akazukin5151/approportionment/README.md

 1. Edit `config/config.dhall` as you please.
 The types and validator functions are in `config/schema.dhall`.
     - You might want to make `show_progress_bar = True`, until you're used to it
 2. Statically type-check and validate the config with `dhall resolve --file config/config.dhall | dhall normalize --explain`
-3. Compile with optimizations for speed with `cargo build --release`
+3. Compile with optimizations for speed with `cargo build --release --manifest-path rust/bin/Cargo.toml`
+    - The manifest-path argument is needed to use mimalloc
-4. `target/release/approportionment config/config.dhall`
+4. `rust/bin/target/release/approportionment config/config.dhall`
 5. `python python/main.py`

 Both the rust and python programs are lazy - if their output file exists they will not do the calculation, no matter if the output file is valid or not.
 For a clean run, remove all output directories